Blake Corum: 2022 season

-On September 17, 2022, Corum tied Michigan's modern-era record with five rushing touchdowns in a game against UConn.
+On September 17, Corum tied Michigan's modern-era record with five rushing touchdowns in a game against UConn.
 He became the first Michigan player to score four first-half touchdowns since Ed Shuttlesworth in 1972.

 On September 24, Corum rushed for a career-high 243 yards and two touchdowns on 30 carries in a 34–27 win over Maryland.
 His 243 rushing yards was the most for a Michigan player since Denard Robinson rushed for 258 yards in 2010.

 He continued with 133 yards against Iowa on October 1, 124 yards against Indiana on October 8, 166 yards against Penn State on October 15, and 177 yards against Michigan State on October 29.
 Corum was named Big Ten Offensive Player of the Week for his performances against Maryland and Michigan State.

-Corum suffered a knee injury in the first half of Michigan's 11th game against Illinois and played sparingly the rest of that game and the following week against Ohio State.
+On November 19, Corum suffered a torn meniscus and sprained MCL in the first half of Michigan's game against Illinois and played sparingly the rest of that game.
+Corum tried to play through the injury in the rivalry game against Ohio State the next week.
+He recorded two carries for six yards on Michigan's first drive of the game but didn't play again until he took the field for a celebratory Michigan victory kneel-down on the final play of the game.

+At the time of his injury, Corum was a top contender for the Heisman Trophy and had the third-best odds to win it.
 On December 1, 2022, it was announced that Corum would undergo knee surgery, ending his season before Michigan's appearances in the Big Ten Championship and the College Football Playoff semifinal Fiesta Bowl.

 Over the 2022 season, Corum had 1,463 rushing yards, 18 rushing touchdowns, and one receiving touchdown.

-Corum finished seventh in voting for the Heisman Trophy, won the Chicago Tribune Silver Football as best player in the Big Ten, and was named a unanimous All-American.
+Corum finished seventh in voting for the Heisman Trophy, was named a unanimous All-American and won the Big Ten Most Valuable Player, the second straight Michigan player to win MVP.

 2023 season

-On January 9, 2023, Corum announced that he would be staying at Michigan for another year.